Is Selling on Amazon Recession Proof?

 If you want to bullet-proof your business, read carefully:

 We all know in weak economic times marketers may forget that rising sales are not caused necessarily by bright advertisings.
 This is because purchases depend on consumers having disposable income, feeling confident in their future, trusting in business and the economy.
 These values are what encourages consumption.

 In light of bad economic news, confidence is low, buying power is limited to consumers adjusting their purchase behavior to what they really need instead of want.

-According to a Harvard Business Review article from 2009, in times of downturn customers will fall into four groups:
+According to a Harvard Business Review article from 2009, in times of downturn consumers will fall into four groups:

 1. Those who will slam-on-the-brakes.
 They are the ones who feel most vulnerable and hardest hit financially.
 This group reduces all types of spending by eliminating, postponing, decreasing, or substituting purchases.
 Although lower-income consumers typically fall into this segment, anxious higher-income consumers can as well, particularly if health or income circumstances change for the worse.

 2. Pained-but-patient consumers tend to be resilient and optimistic about the long term but less confident about the prospects for recovery in the near term or their ability to maintain their standard of living.
 Like slam-on-the-brakes consumers, they economize in all areas, though less aggressively.
 They constitute the largest segment and include the great majority of households unharmed by unemployment, representing a wide range of income levels.
 As news gets worse, pained-but-patient consumers increasingly migrate into the slam-on-the-brakes segment.